 Criteria JORC Code explanation Commentary There has been no adjustments to the assay data.
 Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
-Hole collar locations are based on handheld GPS accurate to within 3m.
-Downhole surveys were completed on all RC percussion drill holes using a gyro downhole survey tool at downhole intervals of approximately every 30m.
+Hole collar locations are surveyed prior to rehabilitation with DGPS instruments with accuracy of less than ±10cm.
+Downhole surveys were completed on all drill holes using a gyro downhole survey tool at downhole intervals of approximately every 30m.
 The grid system used for location of all drill holes as shown in tables and on figures is MGA Zone 50, GDA94.
-Hole collar RLs were estimated from local surveyed topographic control.
-Hole collars are routinely surveyed prior to rehabilitation with highly accurate DGPS Data spacing and distribution Data spacing for reporting of Exploration Results.
+Hole collar RLs were accurately DGPS surveyed and conform with local surveyed topographic control.
+Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
-Drill hole spacing is variable, being on nominal 100m x 100m and 200m x 100m grid.
+Drill hole spacing is variable, being on nominal 100m x 100m grid.
 Drill hole spacing and distribution is considered sufficient as to make geological and grade continuity assumptions appropriate for Mineral Resource estimation.
 2 metre sample compositing of the RC percussion drilling samples was routinely used.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 The orientation of drilling and sampling is not considered to have any significant biasing effects.
-The drill holes reported in this announcement is oriented vertically and is interpreted to have intersected the mineralised structure obliquely.
+The drill holes reported in this announcement are angled to the west and are interpreted to have intersected the mineralised structures approximately perpendicular to their dip.
 Sample security The measures taken to ensure sample security.
 Sample chain of custody is managed by Caravel.
 Sampling is carried out by Caravel field staff.
 Samples are stored at a secure site and transported to the Perth laboratory by Caravel employees.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 No audit or review has been carried out.